-Punctum Plug Based Drug Delivery for Front of the Eye Diseases and Conditions drain tears produced by the eyes' lacrimal glands.
+A punctum is a natural opening located in the inner portion of the eyelid near the nose.
+There is a punctum in each of the lower eyelids and the upper eyelids.
+The puncta open into nasolacrimal ducts, which collect and drain tears produced by the eyes' lacrimal glands.
 Tears produced in the lacrimal glands sweep across the eye surface and drain through the puncta to the nasal cavity.
 The section of the nasolacrimal duct immediately beyond the puncta is called the vertical canaliculus.
-Punctum plugs that do not contain an active drug are commonly used for treatment of dry eye disease by physically blocking tear drainage.
-Because punctum plugs stay in contact with the tear film, they are well suited for sustained delivery of drug to the eye.
+Intracanalicular depots that do not contain an active drug are commonly used for treatment of dry eye disease by physically blocking tear drainage.
+Because intracanalicular depots stay in contact with the tear film, they are well suited for sustained delivery of drug to the eye.